 Additionally, I really enjoyed the fish and chips from there also!
 My eating experience there is a prime example that you don’t have to spend upwards of $100 to enjoy a good meal.
 Our last night on the island, we had dinner at Eating House 1503 which was at our resort.
 This was our favorite restaurant!
 The dumplings were good, the ribs were tender, and the lobster in the lobster fried rice was cooked to perfection!
 Our only regret was that we didn’t eat there sooner since it was on the resort. however, I’d recommend trying as many local restaurants as possible!

 We walked a lot on the island, and I never felt threatened.
 While we did stay in areas where tourists frequented, I am confident that anyone would be able to walk to their destination without harassment.
 I say this because living in Washington, DC, just because you’re in a heavily trafficked tourist area does not equate to feeling safe in DC.
-If you are driving, bare in mind, they do drive on the left side. for the reason, I didn’t feel comfortable renting a car because I didn’t feel comfortable.
+If you are driving, bare in mind, they do drive on the left side.
+For this reason, I didn’t feel comfortable renting a car.

 As a millennial that does enjoy the American lifestyle, I was taken aback that a Starbucks, Target, and mall didn’t exist.
-After a while, I learned and realized I can live without a lot of the retail shops.
-If you are overworked, and simply want to get away to a laid-back unfussy vacation, Grand Cayman is the destination.
+After a while, I learned and realized I could live without a lot of retail shops.
+If you are overworked and want to get away to a laid-back unfussy vacation, Grand Cayman is the destination.
 You can spend your days on the beach, drinking margaritas and enjoying various cuisine.
 Would I return?
 There’s a strong possibility, but not for a whole week.
 With the flight time less than five hours, I would most certainly return for a long 3-4 day weekend.
 You will be sure to feel rejuvenated and ready to take on whatever is waiting for your return back into the big city.This post may contain affiliate links.